 3. Task Start Dates & End Dates

-For each task that you defined in the last step, set a start date and end date.
-This might depend on a variety of factors—when your team members are available, how long it takes to get feedback from the client, or if there are any tasks that need to be completed before a specific task can start (see next step).
+For each task that you define, set a start date and end date.
+This might depend on a variety of factors—when your team members are available, how long it takes to get feedback from the client, or if there are any tasks that need to be completed before a specific task can start (i.e. dependencies).

 4. Task Dependencies

 Make a note of which tasks depend on others to be completed before they can start.
 These are known as task dependencies.
-One example of a dependency is that in order to start coding the homepage, you need to prioritize designing the homepage first.
+One example of a dependency is that before you can code the homepage, you need to design it first.

-It’s also worth defining the project’s critical path.
+Defining the project’s critical path will also help you identify dependencies.
 This is the order of activities that represents the longest path in a project, and determines how quickly the project can be completed.

-Once you know which tasks depend on others, you can order them according to their dependencies.
-The amount of time it takes to complete those tasks in that order is your project timeline.
-Tasks that don’t depend on others can be completed amongst the tasks on the critical path, without affecting the timeframe.
+Once you know which tasks depend on others, you can order them according to dependencies.
+The amount of time it takes to complete those tasks in that order is your timeline.
+Tasks that don’t depend on others can be completed amongst the tasks on the critical path, without affecting the timeline.

 5. Milestones & Baselines